-Experiences include serving as Assistant Lead Informatics Physicians at UNC Health ISD and working embedded in a wide range of teams so that fellows obtain a breadth of experiences as well as in-depth learning in electives.
-Our fellows will have the opportunity to work collaboratively with our ACO and practice, quality, and innovation teams (UNC Health Alliance) as well as various IT teams across analytics, reporting, various applications, integration/interoperability and more.
+Experiences include serving as Assistant Lead Informatics Physicians at UNC Health Information Service Division (ISD) and working embedded in a wide range of teams so that fellows obtain a breadth of experiences as well as in-depth learning in electives.
+Our fellows will have the opportunity to work collaboratively with our Accountable Care Organization (ACO) and practice, quality, and innovation teams as well as various IT teams across analytics, reporting, various applications, integration/interoperability and more.
 Our fellows will have access to quality improvement resources and training provided by our UNC Institute for Quality Improvement, which includes Lean Six Sigma training.
 Additionally, fellows will gain exposure to practice transformation and change management to further develop as physician leaders.

-Our fellows will also complete formal coursework through online courses in clinical informatics and conduct of research, and have clinical informatics-focused educational sessions such as weekly fellow’s seminars.
+Our fellows will also complete formal coursework through online courses in clinical informatics and conduct of research and have clinical informatics-focused educational sessions including weekly fellow’s seminars.

-Our fellows have access to the rich informatics resources that UNC has to offer at the University and across our Health Affairs schools.
-UNC is fortunate to have an NIH-funded clinical translational science award, which houses our NC TraCS Institute (home of the UNC CTSA) that provides a number of services, including our Informatics and Data Science Core that is the home to our robust enterprise data warehouse for research (Carolina Data Warehouse for Health or CDWH).
-The UNC Health Sciences Library which is located steps away from the UNC School of Medicine, and hosts a number of resources including the first Digital Health Lending Library in the nation and specific librarians for health informatics!
+Our fellows have access to the rich informatics resources that UNC has to offer at the University and across our health affairs schools.
+UNC is fortunate to have an NIH-funded clinical translational science award, which houses our NC Translational and Clinical Sciences Institute (NCTraCS) (home of the UNC Clinical and Translational Science Award) that provides a number of services, including our Informatics and Data Science Core that is the home to our robust enterprise data warehouse for research (Carolina Data Warehouse for Health or CDWH).
+The UNC Health Sciences Library, located steps away from the UNC School of Medicine, hosts a number of resources including the first Digital Health Lending Library in the nation and specific librarians for health informatics!

-The Carolina Health Informatics Program or CHIP is the home to our master’s and doctoral informatics and data science programs and home to our NIH-funded T32 training program (predoctoral and postdoctoral).
+The Carolina Health Informatics Program (CHIP) is the home to our master’s and doctoral informatics and data science programs and home to our NIH-funded T32 training program (predoctoral and postdoctoral).
 Coursework is available to our fellows.

 Objectives and Goals